Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 pip install potato-annotation[solo] # installs openai + anthropic SDKsOr install everything:

-- Annotation diffing -- compare annotations across rounds and annotators with visual diffs
+- Annotation diffing, to compare annotations across rounds and annotators with visual diffs

-- Federated annotation -- coordinate annotation across multiple Potato instances
+- Federated annotation, to coordinate work across multiple Potato instances

-- Streaming data sources -- annotate data from Kafka, Pub/Sub, and other streaming systems
+- Streaming data sources, to annotate from Kafka, Pub/Sub, and similar systems

-- Mobile-optimized interface -- responsive annotation for tablets and phones
+- A mobile-friendly interface for annotating on tablets and phones

-We would love to hear your feedback.
-File issues on GitHub, join the discussion in GitHub Discussions, or reach out to the team directly.
+We would genuinely like to hear what you think.
+File issues on GitHub, start a thread in GitHub Discussions, or just reach out to the team.